quicwg/base-drafts/draft-ietf-quic-transport.md

 be set to 0x00000000.
 The remainder of the Version Negotiation packet is a list of 32-bit versions which the server supports.

-A Version Negotiation packet is never explicitly acknowledged in an ACK frame by a client.
+A Version Negotiation packet cannot be explicitly acknowledged in an ACK frame by a client.
 Receiving another Initial packet implicitly acknowledges a Version Negotiation packet.

 See {{version-negotiation}} for a description of the version negotiation